-BHA will not conduct screening to determine a PBV applicant family's suitability for tenancy.
+BHA will not conduct screening to determine a PBV applicant family's suitability for tenancy, unless the applicant is to move into a BHA or AHB-owned or managed unit.
+BHA may deny applicants based on such screening.

 BHA must provide the owner with an applicant family's current and prior address (as shown in PHA records) and the name and address (if known by BHA) of the family's current landlord and any prior landlords.